-Oatmeal gives us our share of vitamins, minerals and antioxidants that our bodies need each day to function properly.
+Oatmeal provides vitamins, minerals and antioxidants that your body needs each day to function properly.
 Oatmeal is also a good source of protein, complex carbohydrates and iron.
-Another health benefit to eating oatmeal is that the nutrients and fiber it contains can help you lose weight and fight off certain types of cancer.
-By following a strict 30-day regimen of eating three meals of oatmeal a day and a low-fat snack in between, you could be well on your way to losing as much as 2 to 5 pounds per week on the oatmeal diet.
-This is considered a fad diet, and it is not advised to limit your nutritional intake to one type of food as you will be missing out on important nutrients, according to the Academy of Nutrition and Dietetics.
+Another health benefit to eating oatmeal is that the nutrients and fiber it contains can help you fight cancer and lose weight.
+By following a strict 30-day regimen of eating oatmeal three times a day and a low-fat snack between meals, you could be well on your way to losing as much as 2 to 5 pounds per week.
+However, be aware that the Oatmeal Diet is a fad diet, which means it contains limited types of foods and therefore is nutritionally incomplete, according to the Academy of Nutrition and Dietetics.
 Speak to your doctor before going on a diet that consists primarily of oatmeal.

 Things You'll Need

 - Oatmeal, whole, quick or instant